San Antonio

 Southern Gothic Horror

 I dodged a bullet on this trip.
 The original plan was to ride the Yamaha from Texas to the Alabama coast, but a frigid cold front descended all the way from my home and found me here.
 The cold spirit misses me.
 The temperature plummeted to a fatal 20F where any patch of ice could be the end for a motorcyclist.
 But as it happens a friend had a truck in Texas that they needed to bring to the exact same little coastal Bama town I booked a BnB in for next month.
-I can’t believe the coincidental destination that serves us both.
-We loaded the bike into the back of the truck outside Houston and I thanked my lucky stars that I had a warm cozy cab to hang out in on the road.
-Even the colors of the two rides match each other perfectly.

 Read More